vergissberlin/example-nessus/README.md

 ## Configure Nessus

-1. Open your browser and navigate to <http://localhost:8834>
+1. Open your browser and navigate to <http://localhost:8834>.
-2. Select "Essentials" and click "Continue"
+2. Select "Essentials" and click "Continue".
-3. Enter your name and email address and click "Continue"
+3. Enter your name and email address and click "Continue".
-4. Copy and save the activation code and click "Continue"
+4. Copy and save the activation code and click "Continue".
 5. Enter credentials and click "Continue"
-6. Wait up to 30 minutes for the scanner to be activated
+6. **Wait up to 30 minutes** for the scanner to be activated.